sara-nl/2019-11-06-Reproducibility/index.md

   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
   <strong>
-    Participants should have at least a basic level of programming experience (preferably in Python).
+    Participants should have at least some affinity with the use of the Linux shell and a basic level of programming experience (preferably in Python).
   </strong>
 </p>